supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 Although the documentation is not entirely clear on how to use this graph, I have posted a [question](https://supermemopedia.com/index.php?title=More_Sleep_Chart_sample_data_in_manual) on SuperMemopedia to see if additional data can be provided.

 However, from what I gather, it is pretty straight forward.

+In the example provided by the official manual, we can see that there is a formula at the top.

 ![]()